WITwilliamsw5atwit/DATA-6150-Individual-Project-Wayne-Williams/README.md

 Preprocessed Chinese segmentation example
 All images used in the report are stored in Pictures/.

-The final written report is located in the report folder
+The final written report is located in the report folder as pdf and word doc.
+(6150_Individual_Project_WayneFormat)

 References: